-VI.
+VII.
 CONCLUSION

-Robust and practical device authentication is an essential security feature for cyber physical systems and the Internet of Things.
+Robust and practical device authentication is an essential security feature for cyber physical systems and the Internet of Things to verify the identity of devices that communicate over open networks.
 The security design principle of "defense in depth" basically means that multiple layers of defenses are designed.
 This design principle can not only be applied at the system level, but also at the level of a single security mechanism.

-This paper proposed advanced device authentication means to increase the attack robustness of device authentication.
+This paper proposed means for advanced device authentication to increase the attack robustness of device authentication.
 A well-known cryptographic device authentication can be extended with additional validations to check the device identity.
-The paper described how ideas from advanced human user authentication like multi-factor authentication and continuous authentication can be applied to device authentication.
+The paper described how concepts known from advanced human user authentication like multifactor authentication and continuous authentication can be applied to device authentication.
+They can be used to improve the security level for device authentication in an industrial control system and in an industrial IoT environment.
+Also, the concept of authentication of a single entity, as a single human user, a single device, or a single process, is expanded to the authentication of a system that comprises a multitude of entities.